|Standing Rock Water Protectors under attack by police|

 The Indigenous Women's Delegation members are Michelle Cook, Dine' lawyer and organizer; Casey Camp Horinek, Ponca Tribal Councilwoman; Ofelia Rivas, Tohono O'odham testifying on abuse by U.S. Border Patrol and militarization of the border; and Leoyla Cowboy, Dine' Water Protector; wife of imprisoned Water Protector Michael Little Feather Giron.

 After the testimony, Commissioners asked how could this happen in the U.S. and why the U.S. has not abided by its own laws.

 Water Protector Leoyla Cowboy, Dine', honors NO DAPL Political Prisoners

-Tohono O'odham Ofelia Rivas delayed two days by airline, with repeated searches, after U.S. slaps SSSS status on her boarding passes following testimony in Jamaica.
+Tohono O'odham Ofelia Rivas was delayed two days by the airline, with repeated searches, after U.S. slaps SSSS status on her boarding passes following testimony in Jamaica.
 Ofelia testified about the militarization of the border, and abuse by the U.S. Border Patrol

 Brutalized at Standing Rock, Poisoned by Extractive Industries, Ponca Casey Camp Horinek Testifies

 Photos below by photographers at Standin Rock

 Copyright Brenda Norrell, Censored News.
 Please share our links.